hed-standard/CTagger/README.md

 ## About HED

 The Hierarchical Event Descriptor (HED) is a standard for describing experiment events in neuroimaging data.
 HED enables detailed, human-readable, and machine-actionable annotation of events, making shared data analysis-ready.
-Learn more at [hedtags.org](https://www.hedtags.org).
+Learn more at [www.hedtags.org](https://www.hedtags.org).

 ## Documentation

-For detailed usage instructions and tutorials, see the [CTagger User Guide](https://www.hedtags.org/hed-resources/CTaggerGuide.html).
+For detailed usage instructions and tutorials, see the CTagger [**user guide](https://www.hedtags.org/CTagger/user_guide.html).

 ## Download